How a Close Encounter with Death Led me to a Deeper Encounter with God

 I was dating Jason, my husband, at that time, so I called him and quickly filled him in on my predicament.
 I really don’t know how I managed, but I got dressed and made it to the front door where he scooped me up and set me in the front seat.
-Weakness made it difficult to hold myself up in the seat, and I remember being slumped over and feeling miserable.
+Weakness made it difficult to hold myself up in the seat, and I remember being slumped over, feeling miserable.

 After arriving at Urgent Care, I passed out on the table while attempting to change into a gown.
-The next thing I knew, I was being rushed by ambulance to the hospital.
+The next thing I knew, I was being rushed by ambulance to the nearest hospital.
 Doctors were murmuring about my white cell count being so low that they feared I wouldn’t wake up next time.
 Unable to figure out the source of my illness, specialists were called in to research and assist.